curvednebula/go-rust-perf-tests/README.md

 ## Instant burst

-This test starts all 100'000 tasks as quick as possible.
-Then waits all of them to finish.
+This test starts 100'000 tasks as quick as possible.
+Then waits all to finish.

 **Go (goroutines):**
  - Pure goroutines: finished in **46.61s**, task avg 16.77s, min 0.00s, max 46.31s, **RAM: 2000Mb - 4000Mb**